 Spend your Summer with Science at UConn!

-Our primary goal is to give students, from non-Ph.D. granting institutions, opportunities to experience a competitive research environment.
+The primary goal of this REU is to provide students, especially those from non-PhD granting institutions, opportunities to experience an intensive research environment.
 Students can expect to acquire skills and knowledge to help them enter graduate research programs and succeed in their scientific careers.
 Interested students, especially underrepresented minorities, veterans, first-generation college students, and students with disabilities from institutions with limited research opportunities are encouraged to apply.